araib-12/Food-Waste-Matcher-AI/README.md

 **Ping surplus.
 Rescue meals.**

 Food Waste Matcher AI is an AI-assisted food-rescue network for Food Partners, NGOs and network operators.
-A restaurant can photograph or type a surplus-food description; AI structures it; a person confirms it; AI can prepare a human-reviewable pickup handoff brief; deterministic rules rank eligible nearby NGOs; and both organizations track pickup and delivery.
+A restaurant can type a surplus-food description; AI structures it; a person confirms it; AI can prepare a human-reviewable pickup handoff brief; deterministic rules rank eligible nearby NGOs; and both organizations track pickup and delivery.

-This repository is an Angular 21 + PrimeNG 21 hackathon MVP.
-It starts in demo mode with synthetic Mumbai–Thane data and no paid services.

 ## Run locally